Byte-Cats/microman/README.md

 <!--te-->

 ## About
-Using production experience and general principals in order to create the perfect microservice setup
+- Using production experience and general principals in order to create the perfect microservice setup
+- Uses [datastation](https://github.com/byte-cats/datastation) which is a library we made to let the user choose and configure a database quickly

 ### Features